 I received this e-mail from an ADHD specialist familiar to me (meaning, I trust her):

-Dear Gina: This is picture of my patient’s generic 18 mg Mylan generic for Concerta.
+Dear Gina: This is a picture of my patient’s generic 18 mg Mylan generic for Concerta.

-This is very bad, folks.
-Not only is Mylan trying to pass off an inferior technology as very similar to OROS, it also seemingly has very lax quality control.
+Wow!
+This looks very bad, folks.
+Is Mylan trying to pass off an inferior technology as very similar to OROS or does it have very lax quality control—or both?

 I’ve received no reports on the generic Concerta from Impax.